ydb-platform/ydb/ydb/docs/en/core/reference/observability/metrics/distributed-storage-performance.md

 The physical rationale behind the linear dependency is as follows: coefficient $A$ is the time needed for the physical device to access the data, and coefficient $B$ is the time required to read or write one byte of data.

-The coefficients $A$ and $B$ depend on the request request and device type.
+The coefficients $A$ and $B$ depend on the request and device types.
 These coefficients were measured experimentally for each device type and each request type.

 In {{ ydb-short-name }}, all physical devices are divided into three types: HDD, SATA SSD (further referred to as SSD), and NVMe SSD (further referred to as NVMe).
 HDDs are rotating hard drives characterized by high data access time.
-SSD and NVMe types differ in their interfaces: NVMe provides a higher operation speed.
+SSD and NVMe types differ in their interfaces: NVMe provides higher operation speed.

 Operations are divided into three types: reads, writes, and huge-writes.
 The division of writes into regular and huge-writes is due to the specifics of handling write requests on VDisks.

-In addition to user requests, the load on distributed storage is created by background processes of compaction, scrubbing, and defragmentation, as well as internal communication between VDisks.
+In addition to user requests, the distributed storage is also loaded by the background processes of compaction, scrubbing, and defragmentation, as well as internal communication between VDisks.
 The compaction process can create particularly high loads when there is a substantial flow of small blob writes.

 ### Available disk time {#diskTimeAvailable}